To get more practice programming with Java classes.

 haveChild method should pick a random number between 0

 and 1.
-It should use that to randomly increment either the boys or girls
+It should use that to randomly increment either the girls or boys

 variable.
-If it has a boy, it should return true.
-If it's a girl, false.
+If it has a girl, it should return true.
+If it's a boy, false.

 The second class should be a class which just has a main method.
 In this main method, do the following things:

 haveChildmethod repeatedly until it returns true.
-This simulates the family having children until they get a boy.
+This simulates the family having children until they get a girl.

-When you are done, please email your 2 .java files to email@example.com.
-Be sure to include the outcome and whether you were surprised or not!
+When you are done, please submit the two Java files under the assignment in Canvas.
+Also as a comment, include the outcome and whether you were surprised or not.